Hamood Sultan

 Hamood Sultan Mathkoor (حمود سلطان; born 1958, in Muharraq) is a former Bahraini football goalkeeper.
 He spent his career at Muharraq Club and was a key member of his team's successes in the 1980s and 1990s.

 Career

 Sultan played with the Bahrain national football team in 9 Gulf Cups, from the 1976 tournament in Qatar to the 1994 tournament in UAE.

-He won the best Asian goalkeeper award in 1994 and also the best goalkeeper in 3 different Gulf Cups.
+He won the best Asian goalkeeper award in 1994 and was also the best goalkeeper in 3 different Gulf Cups.

 He is working now as a football pundit for Al-Kass sports channel in Qatar.